sbt/sbt-native-packager/src/sphinx/archetypes/systemloaders.rst

     Timeout between retries in seconds

   ``fileDescriptorLimit``
     Maximum number of open file descriptors for the spawned application.
+The default value is 1024.

 SystemV